flant/addon-operator/VALUES.md

 # Validation

-The addon-operator supports OpenAPI schemas for config values and values.
+The addon-operator supports OpenAPI schemas for config values and for effective values.
 These schemas should be stored in the `$GLOBAL_HOOKS_DIR/openapi` directory for global values and in the `$MODULES_DIR/<module-name>/openapi` directories for modules.

 `openapi/config-values.yaml` is a schema for values merged from values.yaml, modules/values.yaml and the ConfigMap.

 `openapi/values.yaml` is a schema for values merged from values.yaml, modules/values.yaml and the ConfigMap with applied values patches.

 Validation occurs on startup, on ConfigMap changes, and after hook executions.
 If validation fails after hook execution, hook is restarted.
 If validation fails on startup, the addon-operator stops.
 If validation fails on ConfigMap changes, error is logged and no new tasks are queued.

+> Note: Unlike the default behavior, the addon-operator sets `additionalProperties: false` if `additionalProperties` is not set.

 ## Example